Guided training-based evaluation assistanceRegister Now

 Overview of Jaspersoft

-Before working with your own data, watch this 4-minute product overview to learn the core capabilities of Jaspersoft including building and interacting with reports, dashboards, and analytic views.
+Before working with your data watch this four-minute product overview to learn the core capabilities of Jaspersoft, including building and interacting with reports, dashboards, and analytic views.

 Connecting to and Describing Your Data